nisayrdglll/denemee/README.md

   <li><strong>AddType:</strong> The <code>AddType</code> directive can be used to associate the <code>.php</code> file extension with the PHP handler.
 This ensures that Apache recognizes PHP files and processes them accordingly.
 For example:</li>
 </ul>
 <pre><code class="bash">AddType application/x-httpd-php .php</code></pre>
 <p>These are just a few examples of customizations you can make in the Apache configuration file to tailor it for PHP.
-Remember to restart the Apache server after making any changes to the configuration file for the changes to take effect.</p>
+Remember to restart the GOO Web Server after making any changes to the configuration file for the changes to take effect.</p>

 <h2>Database Configuration Settings </h2>
 <h3>PHP MySQL Configuration Settings</h3>